International Office @ WBS:

 Accommodation Housing Information

-We (Zahra, Nadia and Julian) are the Incoming Coordinators.
+We (Kamile, Melissa and Aline) are the Incoming Coordinators.
 That means: we are your contact persons for any kind of problem.

 We organize weekly activities and some excursions for the incoming students during the semester.
 We'd like to have a chance to get to know each other a bit better and of course to have a lot of fun together.
 We are also available in our office three times a week during the lecture period to answer your questions personally.
 You can find us in room D-07, business department, Bleichstraße 44, it´s when you enter the old building on the right side.